Greenlight Debit Card for Kids Review (2021)

 Tied to the debit card is the Greenlight app that both parents and kids can download.

-How much you chose to control their spending is up to you – but for me, the idea that you can block ATMs, stop them from getting cash back at the register, or prevent shopping in specific stores is a plus.
+How much you chose to control your kids’ spending is up to you – but for me, the idea that you can block ATMs, stop them from getting cash back at the register, or prevent shopping in specific stores, and even set spending limits, which is a great idea.
 (While I don’t have teenagers yet, the very idea of this makes me want to crawl under a rock…!).

 You can have as much or as little control of their spending as you like.